It is virtually impossible to talk about beekeeping these days without mentioning the flow hive.

 No heavy lifting, no sticky mess

 Honey is very heavy.
 A fact you are never more aware of than when you’re harvesting or preparing the colony for winter.

 The average weight of honey harvested per hive for most people is about 50 pounds.

 Think about lifting, say, thirty pounds of honey in a super.
 That doesn’t include the weight of the box and the frames.
 Add to that the heat in your hazmat suit.

-Let’s say you about 10 hives to harvest.
+Let’s say you have about 10 hives to harvest.
 That’s a lot of heavy lifting.

 Naturally, prime hive real estate may not coincide with motor accessibility meaning that sometimes you can’t get your truck that close to the hives.